 The calculation performed is

 high water mark - total size of chunks in queue = desired size

-The desired size is the size of chunks the stream can still accept to keep the stream flowing but below the high water mark in size.
-After the calculation is performed, chunk generation will be slowed down/sped up as appropriate to keep the stream flowing as fast as possible while keeping the desired size above zero.
-If the value falls to zero (or below in the case of writable streams), it means that chunks are being generated faster than the stream can cope with, which results in problems.
+The desired size is the number of chunks the stream can still accept to keep the stream flowing but below the high water mark in size.
+Chunk generation will be slowed down/sped up as appropriate to keep the stream flowing as fast as possible while keeping the desired size above zero.
+If the value falls to zero (or below), it means that chunks are being generated faster than the stream can cope with, which may result in problems.

 As an example, let's take a chunk size of 1, and a high water mark of 3.
 This means that up to 3 chunks can be enqueued before the high water mark is reached and backpressure is applied.